 Connect to the wireless and internet

-To connect your laptop to the internet, follow the instructions on the Access the internet at UCT page.
-To connect your laptop, mobile device or tablet to the eduroam wireless network, follow the instructions on the Wireless page.
+To connect your laptop to the internet, follow the instructions on the Access the internet at the UCT page.
+To connect your laptop, mobile device, or tablet to the eduroam wireless network, follow the instructions on the Wireless page.

 The residence network at the University of Cape Town is known as ResNet and consists of wired network points (in most student residence rooms) and wireless access.
 ResNet is logically separated from the rest of the UCT network.

 Clarinus, Clarendon House, Exair, Rochester and Dullah Omar residences have wireless access only.

 If you are in a residence and need to connect to the residence network, Resnet, follow the instructions on the Residence Networking page.

 As a student, your access to services, systems, and buildings at UCT is dependent on your application or student status.

 Your physical access to buildings is related to your course enrolment and continues until 15 days after the course ends (to cover the exam period) or after you withdraw from the course.

 Your access to various UCT systems begins when you apply and will be removed when you conclude your studies at the school.

 This means that at the end of your course of study (either through dismissal, non-completion or successful graduation) you will no longer have access to UCT ICTS systems, apart from your email account, which you have for life.